WhatsApp FAQs

 The pass summit is a natural rock ramp!

-Unlike most high passes that require steep ascents, Rupin Pass is crossed via a steep snow ramp that literally feels like climbing to another world.
-It's adventurous, but not technical — a perfect thrill for fit trekkers.
+Unlike most high passes that require ropes or technical climbing, Rupin Pass is crossed via a steep snow ramp that feels like a stairway into another world — adventurous but doable for fit trekkers.

 It follows ancient shepherd and trade routes!

-The trail has been used for centuries by shepherds and traders moving between the Baspa and Tons river valleys, long before it became a trekker’s dream route.
+For centuries, the trail was used by local shepherds guiding their flocks and by traders moving between the Baspa and Tons river valleys — long before it became a trekker’s dream route.

 Trek Leader & Guide